feston/recettes/brioche.md

 Once you're done with kneading, fold the dough in a sort of ball and put it back in its bowl.
-Stick some cling film on it and let it wait for the first proofing time.
-3 to 5 hours seem to be a good time.
+Stick some cling film on it and let it wait in the fridge for the first proofing time.
+5h seem to be a minimum but the longer the better (I've tried up to 12h without any problem).

 ### Brioche shaping, 2nd proofing